Zerrissen/Wintec-IT-Bot/README.md

 Documentation is currently being worked on, sorry for the disappointment!
 We hope to get this released for you soon.

 ## Contributers
-Thie Wintec IT Student server wouldn't be possible without contributions from various people.
+The Wintec IT Student server wouldn't be possible without contributions from various people.
 Many thanks to the following!

 Bot contributers:
 - [@Zerrissen](https://github.com/Zerrissen)